Frequently asked questions

 - The results of common tests (for example blood tests) will be available to everyone involved in your care, regardless of where the test took place, reducing the need to repeat them

-- Professionals from different organisations will be able to look at anonymised health and care records and ensure that you, and others like you, are getting the best care from the whole team
+- Professionals from different organisations will be able to look at anonymised health and care records and ensure that you, and others like you, are getting the best care from the whole team.

-Only the people directly involved in your care, at the time and place when you see them, or when they are preparing to see you or following up results, clinical letters or follow up care can see your information.
+Only the people directly involved in your care, at the time and place when you see them, or when they are preparing to see you or are following up results, clinical letters or follow up care can see your information.

 This might be your GP or practice nurse, hospital doctors and nurses, social workers and administrators who might be arranging your appointments and care.
-A small number of people who work with these professionals may help to administrate the system itself, but they will only have access to information with you personal details removed.
+A small number of people who work with these professionals may help to administrate the system itself, but they will only have access to information with your personal details removed.